 These factors also shape the value base that underpins service provision and the balance that must be struck between promoting choice for people with a learning disability and fulfilling our duty of care.

 We will investigate how improving knowledge and understanding of learning disability can contribute to getting this balance right.

 The aim of the course is to equip those working in a range of professional and voluntary settings with the knowledge, skills and value base to critically appraise their own practice and adapt it to meet the individual support needs of the people with a learning disability they work with.

 This course will run in Semester 1 (September-December).
 It is delivered entirely online.

-Participants should have current or recent experience of working with people with a learning disability.
-Further guidelines for likely acceptance onto the programme can be found on the entry requirements page:
+In addition to the entry requirements for the CPD programme, participants should have current or recent experience of working with people with a learning disability.

 Please note: arranging this experience is the responsibility of the student.
 The programme team cannot provide this experience.